A Study Evaluating the Efficacy and Safety of Multiple Treatment Combinations in Patients With Melanoma (Morpheus-Melanoma)

 pRR for Cohort 1 as Determined by Local Pathologic Assessment

-Time Frame: Time of surgery (Week 7)
+Time Frame: Time of surgery ( scheduled at Week 7)

-Time of surgery (Week 7)
+Time of surgery ( scheduled at Week 7)

-Event-Free Survival (EFS) for Cohort 1
+Event-free Survival (EFS) for Cohort 1

-Relapse-Free Survival (RFS) for Cohort 1
+Relapse-free Survival (RFS) for Cohort 1

 Overall Survival (OS) for Cohort 1

-Objective Response Rate (ORR) for Cohort 1
+ORR for Cohort 1

 Time Frame: Prior to surgery (up to Week 6)